scylladb/cql-stress/README.md

 ### Running tests

 The easiest way to set up the necessary environment and run the tests is to use the `tools/test_with_scylla.py` script.
-The script requires Python 3 and Docker in order to work.
+The script requires Python 3, Docker and Docker Compose V2 in order to work.
 It will run a Docker container with Scylla and will automatically remove after the tests have completed.

 Alternatively, you can set up Scylla yourself and keep it up between test runs.
 The easiest way to do it is by using Docker: